DeanLight/spannerlib/tutorials/introduction.md

     Collecting my-pkg-coldfear-rgxlog-interpreter
     [31m  Could not find a version that satisfies the requirement my-pkg-coldfear-rgxlog-interpreter (from versions: )[0m [31mNo matching distribution found for my-pkg-coldfear-rgxlog-interpreter[0m

-In order to use RGXlog in jupyter notebooks, you must first import it:
+In order to use RGXLog in jupyter notebooks, you must first import it: